-The Compensation Committee works closely with Meridian Compensation Partners, or Meridian, our independent compensation consultants to review the peer group we use in reviewing and setting executive compensation for the upcoming year.
+The Compensation Committee works closely with Meridian Compensation Partners, or Meridian, our independent compensation consultants, to establish the peer group we use in reviewing and setting executive compensation for the upcoming year.
 Meridian provides research data, and the Compensation Committee also considers input from Akamai executives and members of the Board on the competitive landscape in our industry and adjacent ones.
-We use the following key principles to establish our peer group:
+We adhere to the following key principles to establish our peer group:

 - Consistency.
-Peer groups should generally change only gradually. - Competitors.
-Our peer group companies should reflect Akamai's competitors for executive talent as well as in business (including investment capital). - Similarity in Size.
+Peer group composition should remain relatively stable year over year. - Competitors.
+Peer group companies should reflect Akamai's competitors for executive talent as well as in business (including investment capital). - Similarity in Size.
 Peer group companies should be of a similar size; we generally consider revenue and market capitalization. - Statistical Validity.
-Peer groups should include enough data points to develop statistically valid data.
-We generally expect to include 20-25 companies in our peer group.
+Peer group should include enough data points to develop statistically valid data.
+We generally expect to include approximately 20 companies in our peer group.

-As we considered companies to be included in our peer group, we identified a number of companies with which we compete for executive talent that are larger than Akamai.
+As we considered companies to include in our peer group, we identified a number of companies with which we compete for executive talent that are larger than Akamai.
 Failing to consider the practices of these companies would not allow us to structure our compensation programs effectively.
-To address this, the Compensation Committee approved and adopted two peer groups for use in connection with setting 2014 compensation.
+To address this, the Compensation Committee approved and adopted two peer groups for use in connection with setting 2016 compensation.